 String theory is the only known theory for resolving this clash, i.e. which gives a "UV completion" of quantum gravity.
 In string theory, replace point particles with tiny $(\ell \sim \ell_p = (G\hbar/c^3)^{1/2} = 1.62 \times 10^{-33} cm)$ bits or loops of string.
 Turns out to lead to some bizarre consequences, like extra dimensions.
 Is it right?
 We don't know.
 At the very least, it is the only known well-defined theoretical framework which can be used to explore the mysteries of quantum gravity.
 Lessons learnt should be useful even if string theory isn't the last word on the subject.
-Has led to many interesting spin-offs and insights into topics which can be divorced from string theory, e.g. susy, gauge theories.
+Has led to many interesting spin-offs and insights into topics which can be divorced from string theory, e.g. susy, new tools for strongly coupled gauge theories, holography (AdS/CFT).